dpaukov/combinatoricslib3/README.md

   \____/\___/|_| |_| |_|_.__/|_|_| |_|\__,_|\__\___/|_|  |_|\___|___/\____/_|_.__/  |____/
 ```

-New version of the combinatorics library for java
+New version of the combinatorics library for java.
+The previous version of the library you can find [here](https://github.com/dpaukov/combinatoricslib)

 1. [Simple combinations](#1-simple-combinations)
 2. [Combinations with repetitions](#2-combinations-with-repetitions)